 What is the Right Start program?

-The Right Start program is an early alert program aimed to recognize a significant decrease in a student’s academic performance and connect them with appropriate resources and supports on campus to help them get back on track.
+The Right Start program is an early alert program aimed to support students who are experiencing academic difficulties early on in the semester so they can be connected with appropriate resources and supports on campus to help them get back on track.

 Helping students with grades

-If you receive a meeting request, you can respond to the email or you can call the Centre for Academic Advising and Student Success at 902-457-6657 to schedule an appointment to talk about the referral.
+If you receive a meeting request, you can respond to the email or you can book an appointment online to talk about the referral.

 Our goal is to provide students with support that can help them be successful.
 Right Start is a voluntary program so a response is not mandatory.